Kipping Pull-up

 Follow these step-by-step instructions to perform Kipping Pull-up with proper form and technique.

-Start by hanging from a pull-up bar with your palms facing away, hands slightly wider than shoulder-width apart.
-Engage your core and keep your arms straight.
+Hang from a pull-up bar with an overhand grip, hands slightly wider than shoulder-width apart, and arms fully extended.

 Secondary Muscles